Most of the Penn State Beaver community knows Dr. Cassandra Miller-Butterworth as a biology professor. But there’s more to her than meets the eye.

 On top of her research and job, Miller-Butterworth is a new mother to son Joshua, who was born February 21.
 She said balancing her personal life and her work is difficult.

 “I have a lot of late nights,” she said.
-“I live in Pittsburgh, so I have about an hour to an hour-and-a-half drive home from Penn State Beaver, depending on the traffic.
+“I live in Pittsburgh, so I have about an hour to an hour-and-a-half drive home from the campus, depending on the traffic.
 When I get home, I spend time with my son before I get to work grading papers and preparing for the next day’s classes.”

 She said she hopes that after this semester is over, balancing her personal life and her work will be a little easier.
 “I’m teaching a new class this semester, and I’m hoping that after having the class mapped out, things will be a little easier.
 And when Joshua gets a little older, balancing the two should be easier as well,” Miller-Butterworth said.